vacp2p/rfc/content/docs/rfcs/19/README.md

 name: Waku v2 Light Push
 status: draft
 editor: Oskar Thorén <oskar@status.im>
-contributors:
+contributors: Daniel Kaiser <danielkaiser@status.im>
 ---

 **Protocol identifier**: `/vac/waku/lightpush/2.0.0-beta1`

-# Motivation and goals
+# Motivation and Goals

 Light nodes with short connection windows and limited bandwidth wish to publish messages into the Waku network.
 Additionally, there is sometimes a need for confirmation that a message has been received "by the network"